lukechanning/chowder-bucket/_posts/2015-10-09-inline-link-or-import-for-google-fonts.1.md

 category: web-design
 permalink: inline-link-vs-import-google-fonts/
 tags:
-- google fonts
+- fonts
 - web development
-- web fonts
+- google
-- google imports
+- css
-- css google fonts
+- html
-- web
+- best practices
 ---

 Today’s topic is so simple you’ve (likely) never thought about it that hard.
 If you’re being *Jane “Knows-it-All” Coder*, and you want to properly add Google Fonts to your current project, should you use inline HTML links, or a CSS @import?